'Éigse': what's it all about?

 We hope so.
 And don’t worry, there’s no need to dive into the depths of Irish literary history or memorise the full history of the bardic tradition.
 But if that’s what you're into, we’re not going to stop you!

-Improve your Irish this Summer!
+Improve your Irish with Listen Up Irish!